athertahir/deep-learning-time-series-forecasting/chapter_13/Lab11.md

     SARIMA model hyperparameters for univariate time series forecasting.
 After completing this tutorial, you will know:

-     How to develop a framework for grid searching SARIMA models from scratch using walk-forward validation.
+    - How to develop a framework for grid searching SARIMA models from scratch using walk-forward validation.

-ˆ How to grid search SARIMA model hyperparameters for daily time series data for births.
+- How to grid search SARIMA model hyperparameters for daily time series data for births.

-     How to grid search SARIMA model hyperparameters for monthly time series data for shampoo sales, car sales, and temperature.
+    - How to grid search SARIMA model hyperparameters for monthly time series data for shampoo sales, car sales, and temperature.

 Let’s get started.